JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 ### Gross pool rewards

 Let $\sigma_i$ denote the total delegation at pool $i$, $p_i$ to the declared pledge of the pool, and $z_0$ to the saturation threshold.

-(when Notice that the gross pool reward function does not depend on $c_{min}$:
+The gross pool reward function is

 $$f(\sigma_i,p_i) = \frac{R}{1+a_0} \left[ \tilde{\sigma}_i + a_0\tilde{p}_i \frac{\tilde{\sigma}_i-\tilde{p}_i\frac{z_0-\tilde{\sigma}_i}{z_0}}{z_0} \right], \qquad \tilde{\sigma}_i = \min\\{\sigma_i, z_0\\}, \qquad \tilde{p}_i = \min\\{p_i, z_0\\},$$

+which does not depend on $c_{min}$.

 > **Note:** Most of the analysis presented in this document assumes a static environment, omitting the dynamic, inter-epoch feedback effects of return flows to the reserves.
 While return flows can be evaluated statically for a given state, fully dynamic feedback scenarios will be explicitly indicated.

-However, minPoolCost operates through two distinct channels: it guarantees fixed cost recovery for the operator while simultaneously dictating net delegator yield, thereby driving both operator profitability and pool competitiveness.
+However, `minPoolCost` operates through two distinct channels: it guarantees fixed cost recovery for the operator while simultaneously dictating net delegator yield, thereby driving both operator profitability and pool competitiveness.

 ### Operator gross revenue